victorpolisetty/martin-verizon/README.md

 `node backend/chat_gpt_api.js`

 **Step 4:** Start the frontend web app in a new terminal.
-It may ask to switch ports, click YES.
+If it asks to switch ports, click YES.

 `npm start`